 There is also a lack of consistency of fundamental concepts.
 Different countries, even within the EU, use different definitions of what constitutes a migrant.
 We use the UN definition of a long-term international migrant, which is someone who changes their country of usual residence for a period of at least a year, so that the country of destination effectively becomes the country of usual residence.
-By contrast, Italian migration statistics are based on changes in country of usual residence of at least 3 months’ duration.
+By contrast, other countries may use different methods to measure long-term migration.

 The European Commission regulation 862/2007 aims to harmonise definitions across Europe by ensuring that member states provide Eurostat with consistent statistics on migration, based on UN definitions, which the UK already uses.

 There are additional data sources (administrative data and survey) available that may provide information on international migration.
 These sources are not specifically designed to measure international migration, but may serve as further references on the topic.